RafaySystems/getstarted/tools/resize/Readme.md

 Once you have completed the one-time setup as described above, follow the steps below.

 > [!TIP]
-> The resize utility behaves exactly like "kubectl". \n
+> The resize utility behaves exactly like "kubectl". \
-> When no namespace is specified, it will use the namespace from the default context in the kubeconfig file.  \n
+> When no namespace is specified, it will use the namespace from the default context in the kubeconfig file.  \
-> Users can specify a namespace by using the "-n" override (e.g. resize -n test). \n
+> Users can specify a namespace by using the "-n" override (e.g. resize -n test). \
 > Users can specify all namespaces by using the "-A" override (e.g. resize -A).

 ## Help